scipy/scipy/doc/source/tutorial/integrate.rst

 -------------------

 A few functions are also provided in order to perform simple Gaussian quadrature over a fixed interval.
-The first is :obj:`fixed_quad` which performs fixed-order Gaussian quadrature.
-The second function is :obj:`quadrature` which performs Gaussian quadrature of multiple orders until the difference in the integral estimate is beneath some tolerance supplied by the user.
-These functions both use the module ``scipy.special.orthogonal`` which can calculate the roots and quadrature weights of a large variety of orthogonal polynomials (the polynomials themselves are available as special functions returning instances of the polynomial class --- e.g. :obj:`special.legendre <scipy.special.legendre>`).
+The first is :obj:`fixed_quad`, which performs fixed-order Gaussian quadrature.
+The second function is :obj:`quadrature`, which performs Gaussian quadrature of multiple orders until the difference in the integral estimate is beneath some tolerance supplied by the user.
+These functions both use the module ``scipy.special.orthogonal``, which can calculate the roots and quadrature weights of a large variety of orthogonal polynomials (the polynomials themselves are available as special functions returning instances of the polynomial class --- e.g., :obj:`special.legendre <scipy.special.legendre>`).

 Romberg Integration